yannick-beot-sp/vscode-sailpoint-identitynow/README.md

 ## Release Notes

+### 1.3.14

+- When exporting roles through SP-Config, it's possible to choose which selectively.
+- Allow number in schema name
+- Issue with special characters when exporting config to multiple files (cf. [#108](https://github.com/yannick-beot-sp/vscode-sailpoint-identitynow/issues/108))

 ### 1.3.13

 - Add a new command to update the Time Check Configuration for Service Desk Integrations on the "Service Desk" node